A Brief History of Bienvenidos Outreach

 How We Help

 THE HOMELESS – The homeless population continues to grow and Bienvenidos Outreach does what it can to help them.
 Mondays through Thursdays they can come to 1511 Fifth Street for a bag lunch and clothing.
+At the end of our fiscal year of 2023 we gave out 15,257 lunches.
 Many of them are transient, just passing through, but the word spreads quickly as to where they can find a meal, clothing, a sleeping bag, and personal care items.

-THE FOOD PANTRY – In the first quarter of 2023 we prepared 7,015 food boxes and 10,791 lunches.
+THE FOOD PANTRY – At the end of our fiscal year of 2023 we prepared 9,815 food boxes.
 With our economy continuing to struggle, we feel certain that we will see the number of new clients continue to grow.
 Clients may come in every two weeks to receive a box containing fresh vegetables and fruits, canned goods, meats, bread, pastry, and other essential staples to supplement their existing food supplies at home.
 These clients can also visit our clothing/household goods room and select a few items from our shelves.
 We ha 3,893 visitors into our clothing closet.

 LIMITED INCOME FAMILIES – This is a fast-growing segment of our clientele: families with at least one member in the workforce, but not making enough money to take care of all of their needs and sometimes having to choose between paying utility bills or putting food on the table.
 They are always welcome.